Magnetism in Gemstones

-Spessartine is one of the most sought-after Garnets due to its brilliance and bright color.
-Orange color is the rarest and most valuable, but red Spessartines are also desirable, and well-cut specimens show more brilliance than red Almandines and red Pyropes.
+Spessartine is one of the most sought-after Garnet gems due to its brilliance and bright color.
+Orange color is the rarest and most valuable, but red Spessartines are also desirable.
+Well-cut specimens of red Spessartine show more brilliance than red Almandines and red Pyropes.
 Spessartine colors range from light "fanta" orange to dark "mandarin" orange to orange-red to red.
-The color of orange gems could possibly be due to a blending of yellow from manganese (Mn2+ and perhaps charge transfer processes involving Mn2+) in conjunction with red from iron (Fe2+ in Almandine).
-Spessartine derives most of its magnetic susceptibility from manganese (up to 40% manganese oxide by weight), and Garnets with Spessartine as the primary component are the only primary orange gemstones of any kind that pick up with a magnetic wand.
-Spessartine has the chemical formula shown below.

 Red and orangey-red Spessartines tend to mix with Almandine along the Sp-Al line, while orange and reddish orange gems tend to be in a solid solution series with Pyrope along the Py-Sp line.
 As you can see by graph point #14 below, Spessartine can contain up to 50% Almandine.
 The #14 point falls at the midpoint along the line between the Almandine end member and Spessartine end member (midpoint is indicated as .5).
 The #14 point has 50% of its A site occupied by iron and 50% by manganese.

 Spessartine Colors: Light Orange, Dark Orange & Red